 - Before using the ASUS MyLogo3TM, use the AFUDOS utility to make a copy of your original BIOS file, or obtain the latest BIOS version from the ASUS website.
 See section 4.1.4 AFUDOS utility. - Make sure that the BIOS item Full Screen Logo is set to [Enabled] if you wish to use ASUS MyLogo3.
-See section 4.6.2 Boot Settings Configuration. - You can create your own boot logo image in GIF, JPG, or BMP file formats.
+See section 4.6.2 Boot Settings Configuration. - You can create your own boot logo image in GIF file format.